ontio/ontology-java-sdk/docs/en/Wallet_File_Specification.md

 ## QR Code Specification

-This is QR Code Specification for both indentity and account.
+This is a QR Code Specification for both indentity and account.

 ```
 {